mklabs/foofiles/experiments/gist-console/readme.md

 > todo

-Every request sent to `https://api.github.com` is fetched locally and cleared every 24 hours.
+Every request sent to `https://api.github.com` is fetched and cached locally.
+Every subsequent request to a particular url is pulled in from the cache afterwards.

 You can manually force the cache clean with `gist-console clear-cache`, or `cache clear` from within the repl.